sntsaac/weather_station/README.md

 ### 2. Pico Processing and Preparation

-Once the Pico receives the raw digital signals from the DHT11, my MicroPython script processes these into usable temperature (in Celsius) and humidity (as a percentage) values.
-I often display these values in the serial console for real-time verification.
-During this crucial data acquisition phase, my custom **LED loading animation** provides visual feedback, indicating that the device is actively working.
+Once the Pico receives the raw digital signals from the DHT11, the script processes these into usable temperature (in Celsius) and humidity (as a percentage) values.
+I chose display these values in the console (debugging) for real-time verification.
+During this data acquisition phase, I added a custom **LED loading animation** that provides visual feedback, indicating that the device is actively working.
 ```python
 from machine import Pin
 import time